stertooy/setup-cygwin/README.md

     - Comma-separated list containing the extra Cygwin packages needed to install additional packages
     - default: `''`

+### What's new in v2

+In v2 most of the implementation of this action has been rewritten.
+While this by itself should not cause issues in an ideal world, we can not guarantee this 100%, but we recommend you just try it (and if there is a problem, report the issue and possibly revert to v1).

+Moreover the `EXTRA_PKGS_TO_INSTALL` input was renamed to `extra-pkgs-to-install`, and `PKGS_TO_INSTALL` was renamed to `pkgs-to-install`.

 ## Contact
 Please submit bug reports, suggestions for improvements and patches via the [issue tracker](https://github.com/gap-actions/setup-cygwin/issues).